 So what exactly is classical Christian education?
 As with any movement that becomes popular, classical Christian education can suffer from misleading caricatures and misrepresentations.
 We’ve often heard people suggest that classical Christian education is just going back.
 Immediately, images of men stuffed in togas, dusty museum pieces, and papyrus come to mind.
 Are we expecting your children to write on wax with a stylus, eschewing modern technology?
-Do we really want your children to be transported back in time, to a golden bygone era?
+Do we really want our children to be transported back in time to a golden bygone era?
 Is this movement nothing more than an elaborately constructed way to satisfy our nostalgia for the past?
-Our answer is a resounding ‘No’!
+Our answer is a resounding "No!"

-Imagine that one day Laurie and I are out playing with Grace, our border collie, (the official breed of classical Christian education) in the backyard.
+Imagine that one day Laurie and I are out playing with Grace, our border collie (the official breed of classical Christian education), in the backyard.
 We notice her scratching at something buried just beneath the surface of the lawn.
 As she digs, we realize that she’s found something big.
 Losing little time, we quickly gather together an excavation party—with our sons as the muscle of the operation.
 As they dig, it quickly becomes apparent that we’ve found something important.
 We can see the corner of a large gilded chest.
-The chest is quickly unearthed, and, with much anticipation, pried open.
-Inside the chest there is a very ancient, dusty book.
+The chest is quickly unearthed and, with much anticipation, pried open.
+Inside the chest, there is a very ancient, dusty book.
 The original text is written in Greek, but its margins are annotated in Latin.
 One of our sons—being classically trained in Greek and Latin, of course—immediately tackles the work of translating the cover: Η ΠΑΙΔΕΙΑ ΤΟΥ ΑΝΘΡΩΠΟΥ.
-It reads: The Education of Man.
+It reads "The Education of Man."
 Wow!
 What an incredible discovery.
 As our sons complete the arduous process of translating the book (it will show up on their transcript as Greek and Latin III!), we realize that we have a gem.
 This book is a step-by-step record of how to educate from the age of 5 to 18.

-Let’s assume that this book will immediately become the authority on how the ancients educated.
+Let’s assume that this book will immediately become the authority on how the ancients are educated.
 In other words, it is the ultimate model for what classical education was.
 A question naturally arises: If Laurie and I could transport ourselves back in time and begin educating our children from scratch, would we simply mimic the methods and techniques presented in the book?
 My little parable is, I hope, instructive.
 We would answer, ‘no’.
 The book might indeed be a veritable treasure chest of great insights into classical education.
 But does it follow that our children would be best served if we just tried to mimic its contents?
 The illustration is intended to bring some clarity regarding an important misconception in classical education.
 To educate classically is not simply to resurrect the past and mimic it wholesale.

 Children, as we all know, have a natural love for cookies.
 We also believe that children have a natural love for learning.
 The challenge, then, is to discern how we might tap into their natural love for learning.
-Children who were a little slow—who were having a hard time learning their letters—were encouraged to learn their letters by carrying around cookies with letters from the alphabet baked into them.
+Children who were having a hard time learning their letters—were encouraged to learn their letters by carrying around cookies with letters from the alphabet baked into them.
 This example beautifully demonstrates what teaching with the grain entails.
 It entails tapping into a natural desire for learning that is no less real and tangible than a child’s love for cookies.
 Education needn’t be drudgery!